Ismael-VC/PyReCall.jl/README.md

 inspection of the Python objects.
 However greater control over these type conversions (e.g. to use a no-copy `PyArray` for a Python multidimensional array rather than copying to an `Array`) can be achieved by using the lower-level functions below.
-Using `pycall` in cases where the Python return type is known can also improve performance, both by eliminating the overhead of runtime type inference and also by providing more type information to the Julia compiler.
+Using `PyReCall` in cases where the Python return type is known can also improve performance, both by eliminating the overhead of runtime type inference and also by providing more type information to the Julia compiler.

-* `pycall(function::PyObject, returntype::Type, args...)`.
+* `PyReCall(function::PyObject, returntype::Type, args...)`.
 Call the given
   Python `function` (typically looked up from a module) with the given `args...` (of standard Julia types which are converted automatically to the corresponding Python types if possible), converting the return value